Leslie Herbert Kane: Life

-Kane left school and became a member of the Federated Union of Painters and Dockers at the age of fourteen.
+Kane left school and became a member of the Painters and Dockers Union at the age of fourteen.
 He was married twice.
 Through Trish, his first wife, he had a son and two daughters, Suzanne and Trish.
 Trish later married Jason Moran, a member of the criminal Moran family, who was shot dead during the Melbourne's gangland war in June 2003.
-In 2009, Suzanne was arrested and charged with accessory after the fact of murder for her involvement, along with Judy Moran, of Suzanne Kane's partner, Geoffrey Amour; and one other male, with the death of Desmond "Tuppence" Moran in Ascot Vale in June 2009.
-Suzanne Kane was sentenced on 2 February 2011 to two years' jail, suspended for two years.